JulietStevenson/reading-notes/github.md

 2. `git commit -m "your message"`
 3. `git push origin main`

+Command for all files (vs. only 1)
-`git add .` adds any modifications you have made
+`git add .`: adds any modifications you have made
+`git commit -a`: commits a snapshot of all modifications on tracked files

+## Stashing Changes

+`git stash`: temporarily removes changes and hides them
+- when you are not ready to commit changes but don't want to lose them

+`git stash apply`: retrieves hidden changes

-## Cloning
+## Remote Repositories

-`git clone` + repository's URL creates a copy of an existing Git repository from a particular server (like GitHub)
+**Remote Repositories:** versions of a project residing online or on a network

+`git remote`: view the short names of specified remote handles `git remote -v`: view all remote URLs